BryanPMX/Entorno-35/internal/README.md

 ### middleware/
 HTTP middleware for authentication, authorization, and multi-tenant isolation.

-### services/
+### core/services/
 Business logic services that orchestrate repositories and core logic.
+See `core/README.md` for details.